Spatial-Systems-Biology-Freiburg/FisIM/docs/source/getting_started/index.rst

 Getting Started
 ===============

-This package can be used as follows ...
+This page gathers information on how to install the package and get started with your first experimental design.

 .. toctree::
    :maxdepth: 3